Adds a phone validator to Laravel and Lumen based on Google's libphonenumber API.

 You don't specify any parameters but you plug in a dedicated country input field (keyed by ISO 3166-1 compliant country codes) to allow end users to supply a country on their own.
 The easiest method by far is to install the CountryList package by monarobase.
-The country field has to be named similar to the phone field but with _country appended for automatic discovery, or provide your custom country field name as a parameter to the validator:
+Make sure the country field is named similar as the phone field but with _country appended for automatic discovery, or provide your custom country field name as a parameter to the validator:

 'phonefield' => 'phone', 'phonefield_country' => 'required_with:phonefield',

 If using the CountryList package, you could then use the following snippet to populate a country selection list: